-For over a year, we have been hosting the United In Strengths live sessions every Monday.
-In these sessions Ryan Niemiec and Ruth Pearce explore the wonders of mindfulness and character strengths.
-We consider how to achieve the Golden Mean – just enough but not too much, just enough but not too little – of our strengths, and how to develop our awareness, appreciation and application of not just our own character strengths but those of others!
+For over a year, VIA hosted the United In Strengths live sessions each Monday.
+In these sessions Ryan Niemiec and Ruth Pearce explored the wonders of mindfulness and character strengths.
+We considered how to achieve the Golden Mean – just enough but not too much, just enough but not too little – of our strengths, and how to develop our awareness, appreciation and application of not just our own character strengths but those of others!

-The really special moments come when the participants share their feedback on a question, theory or practice.
-This week we hosted "Community Asks", a monthly session when attendees get to ask us and each other about things they want to know – about character strengths.
+The really special moments came when the participants shared their feedback on a question, theory or practice.
+We hosted "Community Asks", a session when attendees got to ask us and each other about things they want to know – about character strengths.

 A group of attendees shared their experiences managing their top strength of humor – a blessing at the right time (the secret of humor is… timing!) and a challenge when it seems inappropriate to others.
 What do you do if you are in a group where it feels that you are the only person with humor as a high strength?
 How do you avoid upsetting people without meaning to?